Persistent low income

 The data shows that:

-- across all ethnic groups, people had a higher chance of leaving before housing costs low income than after housing costs low income
+- in every ethnic group except the mixed ethnic group, people had a higher chance of leaving low income before housing costs than after housing costs

-- people in mixed households (47%) were the most likely out of all ethnic groups to leave low income after housing costs
+- people in households in the white 'other' ethnic group (49%) were the most likely out of all ethnic groups to leave low income after housing costs

 9. Data sources